NaathySz/Store-Cases/README.md

       "Flag": "@css/vip", // Optional field.
 Only players with this permission can buy the case.
 Delete this line if you want everyone to have access
       "Rewards": [
         {
           "Type": "credits", // Type of reward.
-Should match the types defined in Store (or credits) "Value": "1000", // Amount of credits or identifier for other types of rewards "Description": "1000 Credits", // Description of the reward shown in Case Contents and final reward display "Chance": 90, // Probability percentage of this reward being selected
+Should match the types defined in Store (or credits/vip) "Value": "1000", // Amount of credits or identifier for other types of rewards "Description": "1000 Credits", // Description of the reward shown in Case Contents and final reward display "Chance": 90, // Probability percentage of this reward being selected